Q: Should fifth-year seniors take the CELDT?

-Q: Our Pre-Identification (Pre-ID) labels have school, district, and teacher names on them; do we also have to fill in this information on the Answer Books?
+Q: Our Pre-ID labels have school, district, and teacher names on them; do we also have to fill in this information in the Answer Books?

 A: Yes.
-The handwritten information in Box 2 on the Answer Book is used to confirm the number of students in each grade group.
-When Answer Books are returned with incomplete information, this information is used to ensure that they are processed in the correct school and grade group.
+When Answer Books are returned with incomplete information, the information from Box 2 is used to ensure that they are processed in the correct school and grade group.

 Q: If an English learner is absent during the Annual Assessment (AA) Window, does s/he take the CELDT when s/he returns, and if so, do we return the Answer Book to the contractor for scoring?

 A: Yes.
 The student must be tested as soon as possible.
-It is highly recommended, upon completion of the CELDT, that the district return the Answer Book in the next monthly shipment for official scoring.
+Upon completion of the CELDT, it is highly recommended that the district return the Answer Book in the next monthly shipment for official scoring.